gls-nxt/technical-assessments/assessments/security-engineer.md

 - **Secrets management** (how credentials are stored and rotated on-device)
 - **Monitoring & logging** (how anomalies or breaches are detected and reported)

-You can describe this textually or with a simple diagram.
+You can describe this textually or include a simple diagram.

 ---